ycombinator/elastic-stack-testing/README.md

 ## Infrastructure

- - Software products under test: Elasticsearch, Kibana, Logstash, Beats, Cloud, APM
+ - Software products under test: Elasticsearch, Kibana, Logstash, Beats, Cloud, APM, ML
  - Ansible is used to install and configure the software products under test
  - Python, Pytest and Selenium/Webium will be used for the test framework
  - Automated virtual machine support for Vagrant boxes, AWS EC2 and GCP